 Paragraph (b) recognizes that lawyers sometimes receive a document or electronically stored information that was mistakenly sent or produced by opposing parties or their lawyers.
 A document or electronically stored information is inadvertently sent when it is accidentally transmitted, such as when an email or letter is misaddressed or a document or electronically stored information is accidentally included with information that was intentionally transmitted.
 If a lawyer knows or reasonably should know that such a document or electronically stored information was sent inadvertently, then this Rule requires the lawyer to promptly notify the sender in order to permit that person to take protective measures.
 Whether the lawyer is required to take additional steps, such as returning the document or electronically stored information, is a matter of law beyond the scope of these Rules, as is the question of whether the privileged status of a document or electronically stored information has been waived.
 Similarly, this Rule does not address the legal duties of a lawyer who receives a document or electronically stored information that the lawyer knows or reasonably should know may have been inappropriately obtained by the sending person.
 For purposes of this Rule, ‘‘document or electronically stored information’’ includes, in addition to paper documents, email and other forms of electronically stored information, including embedded data (commonly referred to as “metadata”), that is subject to being read or put into readable form.
 Metadata in electronic documents creates an obligation under this Rule only if the receiving lawyer knows or reasonably should know that the metadata was inadvertently sent to the receiving lawyer.

-Some lawyers may choose to return a document or delete electronically stored information unread, for example, when the lawyer learns before receiving the document that it was inadvertently sent to the wrong address.
+Some lawyers may choose to return a document or delete electronically stored information unread, for example, when the lawyer learns before receiving the document that it was inadvertently sent.
 Where a lawyer is not required by applicable law to do so, the decision to voluntarily return such a document is a matter of professional judgment ordinarily reserved to the lawyer.
 See Rules 1.2 and 1.4.

-This rule prohibits lawyers from engaging in conduct intended purely to harass third persons.
+This rule prohibits lawyer from engaging in conduct intended purely to harass third persons.
 See La.
-Rules of Prof’l Conduct R. 4.4(a) (2004); Restatement (Third) of the Law Governing Lawyers § 106 (2000) (prohibiting a lawyer from using “means that have no substantial purpose other than to embarrass, delay, or burden a third person, or use methods of obtaining evidence that are prohibited by law”).
-Courts have used this rule to sanction lawyers for conduct arising out of litigation and arising out of nonlitigation matters.
-See In re Cook, 32 So.2d 669 (La.
+Rules of Prof’l Conduct r.
+4.4(a) (2004); Restatement (Third) of the Law Governing Lawyers § 106 (2000) (prohibiting a lawyer from using “means that have no substantial purpose other than to embarrass, delay, or burden a third person or use methods of obtaining evidence that are prohibited by law”).
+Courts have used this rule to sanction lawyers for conduct arising both out of litigation and out of nonlitigation matters.
+See In re Gorrell, 303 So.
+3d 1023 (La.
+2020) (publicly reprimanding a lawyer who wrote a harassing letter to a hearing officer who gave his client an unfavorable outcome in a workers compensation matter); In re Cook, 932 So.
+2d 669 (La.
 2006) (suspending a lawyer for three years for “tirelessly” pursuing a motion to recuse the judge in her clients’ case, thereby causing the defendants to accrue extra expenses); see also In re Humphrey, 15 So.
 3d 960 (La.
 2009) (disbarring lawyer for, among other things, misrepresenting her client’s (also the lawyer’s sister) marital residence to obtain a temporary restraining order against her client’s husband, thereby causing the husband to be evicted from his office without cause, and severely damaging his business).
 ABA Annotated Model Rules of Prof’l Conduct at 437-42 (5th ed.
 2003).
 At least one court has applied Rule 4.4 to a lawyer’s internet postings.
 See Marceaux v.
 Lafayette City–Parish Consol.
-Gov’t, No. 12-cv-1532, 2012 WL 4194521, at *8 (W.D.
-La.
-Sep.
-19, 2012) (ordering plaintiff’s to take down their website that contained comments and inappropriate information about Lafayette police department).
+Gov’t, 731 F.3d 488 (5th Cir.
+2013).
 Furthermore, courts have sanctioned lawyers under this rule for conduct directed at opposing counsel, ABA Annotated Model Rules of Prof’l Conduct at 437, and witnesses, id. at 438; see also In re Wells, 36 So.
 3d 198, 205-08 (La.
-2010) (lawyer’s filing of vindictive personal suit against opposing lawyer violated Rule 4.4) Note that a lawyer does not violate this rule if the lawyer has any “substantial purpose other than to embarrass, delay, or burden” the third person who is the target of the lawyer’s actions.
+2010) (lawyer’s filing of vindictive personal suit against opposing lawyer violated Rule 4.4).
+Note that a lawyer does not violate this rule if the lawyer has any “substantial purpose other than to embarrass, delay, or burden” the third person who is the target of the lawyer’s actions.
 La.
-Rules of Prof’l Conduct Rule 4.4(a) (2004).
-See In re Mincilier, 74 So.
+Rules of Prof’l Conduct r.
+4.4(a) (2004).
+See In re O’Dwyer, 221 So.
+3d 1, 24 (La.
+2017) (permanently disbarring lawyer for repeated vituperative threats to bring baseless lawsuits against opposing parties, their counsel and judges); In re Mincilier, 74 So.
 3d 687, 693 (La.
 2011) (lawyer did not violate Rule 4.4 by repeatedly asserting RICO claims despite previous dismissals because he was mainly motivated by the best interest of the client).